commanderkeen0/wg-adm/README.md

 * PSK needed for client configuration
 * config fils are not check if they contain updates, they are transfered and update is executed
 * no checking of client names / server names - only no space names are supported
+* no round robin in the backup folder

 ## Solved
 * Client config creation tool added